Hi! You've reached our website for customers based outside of the United States.

 Plus500 sends market event notifications.
-These are free-of-charge and are available across multiple asset classes; rather than making a suggestion to a trader about when to execute or exit a trade, Plus500 alerts are merely price alerts reflecting current market events.
+These are free of charge and are available across multiple asset classes.
+However, rather than making a suggestion to a trader about when to execute or exit a trade, Plus500 alerts are merely price alerts reflecting current market events.
 Prudent traders can utilize this free-of-charge feature and integrate it into their trading strategies in order to make the most of market opportunities.
 In addition, Plus500 offers a cost-free Economic Calendar which tracks important economic and financial events that can impact the Forex market and other instruments and sectors offered on the Plus500 platform.

 When trading currency pairs, you’ll want to take into account the exchange rates of the currencies you are trading.
 You may also want your orders to be executed when a currency pair reaches a certain rate.

 In addition to Trend Confirmation Technical Indicators like SMA, EMA, RSI, MACD, which are offered by Plus500, there are also profit-taking indicators, for when you may want to know when it is time to exit a trade and lock in your gains in a profitable position.
-To do this, you can use some of the technical indicators outlined above.
+To do this, you can use some of the technical indicators mentioned earlier in this article.
 For instance, you may want to consider taking a profit if the 3-day RSI rises above 90.
-Alternatively, you might want to take a profit if the RSI is below 10 (should you be shorting the currency pair).
-Bollinger Bands are another technical indicator that you can use to analyse whether or not to take profit, along with a host of other indicators.
+Alternatively, you might want to make a profit if the RSI is below 10 (should you be shorting the currency pair).
+Bollinger Bands are another technical indicator that you can use to analyze whether or not to take profit, along with a host of other indicators.

-Plus500 does not provide forex trading signals but instead offers a wide range of indicators which allow you to develop your trading strategy and receive real-time market event notifications on prices, percentage change (daily or hourly) and traders’ sentiments*.
+As mentioned above, Plus500 does not provide Forex trading signals but instead offers a wide range of indicators which allow you to develop your trading strategy and receive real-time market event notifications on prices, percentage change (daily or hourly) and traders’ sentiments*.

 On the Plus500 platform, you may set alerts based on what you are tracking.
 This means that you only receive the notifications you need.
 Sign up/Log in here to start using trading alerts.